edgarmueller/egometer-frontend/README.md

 ## Meter format

-A meter basically describes what data format is used (via a reference to a schema, see the `schemaId` proeprty) and how it should be displayed (via the `visualization` and `color` properties).
+A meter basically describes what data format is used (via a reference to a schema, see the `schemaId` proeprty) and how it should be displayed (via the `widget` and `color` properties).
 Meters are displayed on the client via what is called a 'widget'.
 A widget is linked to a meter instance via its `schemaId` and `name` properties.
-These properties must match the `schemaId` and `visualization` properties of the meter.
+These properties must match the `schemaId` and `widget` properties of the meter.

 ## Widget format